glinford/ellipsis.js/README.md

       ellipsis: '…', //default ellipsis value
 	  debounce: 0, //if you want to chill out your memory usage on resizing
 	  responsive: true, //if you want the ellipsis to move with the window resizing
-	  class: '.clamp', //default class to apply the ellipsis
+	  className: '.clamp', //default class to apply the ellipsis
 	  lines: 2 //default number of lines when the ellipsis will appear
 	  portrait: null //default no change, put a number of lines if you want a different number of lines in portrait mode,
 	  break_word: true //default the ellipsis can truncate words